 The Ponemon Institute estimates that of the IT and IT security practitioners it recently surveyed, only 25% are very confident that they know all the cloud services their enterprise is using.

 Security, data protection and cost are the biggest issues here.
 IT departments must take back control, or shadow IT in the cloud can easily spiral out of control.
 This means IT departments need to accept that their roles have fundamentally changed from being builders and providers of resources, to selecting and managing resources.
 IT departments can’t stop business units getting the services they want, but they can and should provide advice on the right services and make sure these services are verified and put under control so they can keep track of budgets and shore up security.

 IDC predicts that, by 2020, over 90% of enterprises will use multiple cloud services and platforms.
 To ensure that these enterprises secure their data adequately and have end-to-end visibility on their assets requires a new mindset.
 One that centers on design.

 The biggest threat right now to enterprises moving to the cloud or expanding their multicloud ecosystem is bad design.
 Essentially, bad design results in gaping holes in security and cloud services being used incompetently, inefficiently and defectively.
 A flawless move to cloud is one that is backed by a well-architected and thought-out design plan, with the right skills onboard from ideation up to the build and run.

 To learn more about reducing complexity in multicloud with increased visibility, control and security, download our guide: Reduce complexity in multicloud.

-Graduate engineer of École Polytechnique, I worked in the public sector for 10 years, in technical architectures and security within the Ministry of Defense.
-CIO of the French Government from 2007 to 2011, I am now responsible for managed services and cloud security for Orange Business Services.
+As a graduate engineer of École Polytechnique, I worked in the public sector for ten years in technical architecture and security within the Ministry of Defense.
+Following my position as CIO of the French Government from 2007 to 2011, I am now Marketing Director for Trusted Cloud Solutions at Orange Business Services.